 The alternator has been designed for the environment shown in the table.
-The alternator can operate outside these conditions if it is rated accordingly; the nameplate gives details.
-If the operating environment is changed after purchase, refer to the factory for a revised alternator rating.
+The alternator can operate outside these conditions if it is rated accordingly, refer to the nameplate.
+If the operating environment is changed after purchase, speak to STAMFORD® or AvK® customer services www.stamford-avk.com for a revised alternator rating.

-5.2 Air Flow
+6.2 Air Flow

-TABLE 4.
-MINIMUM AIR FLOW AND MAXIMUM PRESSURE DIFFERENCE
+TABLE 6.
+S9 LV, MV, HV MINIMUM AIR FLOW AND MAXIMUM PRESSURE DIFFERENCE

-Alternator model and Minimum Air flo Maximum intake to frequency 50 Hz 60 Hz outlet pressure difference, mm (in) water gauge S9 2.78 (5891) 3.3 (6993) 13 (0.5)
+Alternator model and Minimum Air flo Maximum intake to frequency 50 Hz 60 Hz outlet pressure difference, mm (in) water gauge S9 (All Variants) 2.78 (5890) 3.33 (7056) 13 (0.5)